Disease Tracking and Dashboards

 They are accessible to travelers, citizens, and decision-makers with timely information.

-This can help countries prepare and fight global pandemics like Coronavirus COVID-19.
+This can help countries prepare just like how it helped us fight global pandemics like Coronavirus COVID-19.

 Do you have any more sources to track the spread of viruses?
 Please let us know with a comment below.